bonigarcia/selenium-jupiter/README.md

 # Selenium-Jupiter [![][Logo]][GitHub Repository]

-*Selenium-Jupiter* is a JUnit 5 extension aimed to ease the use of Selenium WebDriver in Jupiter tests.
+*Selenium-Jupiter* is a JUnit 5 extension aimed to ease the use of Selenium (WebDriver and Grid) in JUnit 5 tests.
 This library is open source, released under the terms of [Apache 2.0 License].

 ## Basic usage